Bjorn-Strom/FSS/README.md

 [![Build Status](https://img.shields.io/endpoint.svg?url=https%3A%2F%2Factions-badge.atrox.dev%2Fbjorn-strom%2FFSS%2Fbadge&style=for-the-badge)](https://actions-badge.atrox.dev/bjorn-strom/FSS/goto) ![Tests](https://img.shields.io/badge/TESTS-2573-9cf?style=for-the-badge) [![GitHub license](https://img.shields.io/github/license/Bjorn-Strom/FSS?style=for-the-badge)](https://github.com/Bjorn-Strom/FSS/blob/master/LICENSE.md)

-Fss is a dependency free CSS library for dotnet that provides statically types styling for your projects and aims to cover a huge part of the CSS spec.
+Fss is a dependency free CSS library for dotnet that provides statically typed styling for your projects and aims to cover a huge part of the CSS spec.

-It gives you CSS as a first class citizen in your projects and was made to be predictable and easy to use.🤔
+It gives you CSS as a first class citizen in your projects and was made to be predictable and easy to use.

 ## [Documentation 📖](https://bjorn-strom.github.io/FSS/)